Century III Mall

-Century III Mall is a defunct enclosed shopping mall located along Route 51 in West Mifflin, Pennsylvania, approximately 10 miles southeast of downtown Pittsburgh, Pennsylvania, United States.
-The mall was built on a former slag dump in 1979.
-The Century III Mall planning began in 1976, opened in 1979, and closed in 2019.
+Century III Mall was a large enclosed shopping mall located along Route 51 in West Mifflin, Pennsylvania, about 10 miles southeast of downtown Pittsburgh.
+It operated from October 1979 until its closure in February 2019.
+Demolition began on March 26, 2024, and is expected to finish in 2026, seven years after its closure.

+Planned in 1976, the mall was built on a former slag dump.
 Anchor stores included Kaufmann's, Gimbels, JCPenney, Sears, and Montgomery Ward.

-It was the third largest shopping mall in the world at the time of its opening, but has since been surpassed by much larger malls.
-The mall was originally developed and owned by Edward J. DeBartolo Corporation.
+It was the third-largest shopping mall in the world when it opened, but was surpassed by much larger malls.
+The mall was developed and owned by Edward J. DeBartolo Corporation.
 A 1996 merger between the mall's developer, now known as the DeBartolo Realty Corporation, and Simon Property Group, brought Century III Mall under the Simon DeBartolo Group heading, who owned the mall until 2011.
-The vacant mall site is currently owned by Las Vegas-based Moonbeam Capital Investments LLC.
+The mall was later acquired by Las Vegas-based Moonbeam Capital Investments LLC.